Princeton-CDH/lenape-timetree/content/leaves/funding-ends.md

 title: Funding Ends
 ---

-George Morgan White Eyes learns the truth about his father’s death; Col. Morgan leaves for Missouri and recommends to Congress that George Morgan White Eyes continues education elsewhere; George writes series of petitions to George Washington to have his education funded, but these are ignored and he eventually gives up and asks for permission to return to Ohio
+George Morgan White Eyes learns the truth about his father’s murder; Col. Morgan leaves for Missouri and recommends to Congress that George Morgan White Eyes continue education elsewhere; George writes series of petitions to George Washington to have his education funded, but these are ignored and he eventually gives up and asks for permission to return to Ohio